akashjorss/Infectious_disease_simulation_using_AWS/research/TUTORIAL.md

 Finally after this detailed configurations, we click 'Create  build project'.
 To test the build, click 'Start Build' with timeout '0' hour and '5' minutes.
+The reports and logs validate the successful build of project.
 ![Build Success 1](CodeBuild_Source_BuildSuccess.png)
 ![Build Success 2](CodeBuild_SuccessfulBuild.jpg)
 ***